justdoinc/justdo-packages/justdo-grid-gantt/README.md

   * time - represents the point of time to present
   * with_in_pixels - the length of the x axis

-  Returns the x offset on the time axis in pixels if time is w/in the range, otherwise returns undefined.
+  Returns the x offset on the time axis in pixels.
+Note that if time below thew range or above the range, it will return negative value, or value that is bigger than the column width

+* Pixels delta to epoch delta

+      pixelsDeltaToEpochDelta(delta_pixels)

+  Translate offset of pixels to offset in epoch times

+* updating the task-bar end time:

+      setPresentationEndTime(task_id, new_end_time)

+  This moves the bar end to a new time.
+Information is not saved to the database and is not persistent